What should you bring and what's included in your room? Find out here.

 After receiving your room assignment, you will want to contact your roommate and discuss what each of you plan to bring.
-Decide who will bring large items such as the TV, carpet, etc. Will one of you bring a small refrigerator or do you want to rent one?
+Decide who will bring large items such as the TV, carpet, etc. Will one of you bring a small refrigerator?
 How about decorating your room?
 Check out OCM for all your room and decor essentials.

 Note: Some homeowner’s insurance policies do not cover residence hall belongings.
 Check your policy or consider purchasing renter’s insurance for coverage.